benochi/reguru/README.md

 ##Overall design of the app.

-The frontend communicates to a NodeJS/Express/MongoDB Atlas backend for the user database.
+The frontend communicates to a NodeJS/Express/MongoDB Atlas backend for the user database using Axios.
-The backend handles API calls to the reguru-API which is written in NodeJS/Express/MongoDB which handles the property Database.
+The backend handles API calls to the reguru-API which is written in NodeJS/Express/MongoDB.
+The API is written in NodeJS/Express/MongoDB using Mongoose.
+The API handles the real-estate database which where populated from real listings.
+These were converted to useable JSON with a custom Python app.

 API calls are handled using Mongoose and Async/await